Miguel Abuelo: European years

 For ten years, Abuelo did odd jobs as a migrant farm hand, selling handmade purses, and playing music.
 He assembled and dissolved bands in France (with Daniel Sbarra and other expatriate musicians).
 He release in Paris his first lp called "Miguel Abuelo" with the record label of Moshé Naïm "Emen".
 This album was also released in cd in 1995.
 This album is the most interesting one, very rock as Led Zeppelin.
 He was also in Ibiza (with Argentine musicians Kubero Díaz and Miguel Cantilo).
 He also found time to write a poetry book, marry dancer Kristina "Krisha" Bogdan in England, and father his only son, Gato.
 After the Ibiza band dissolved, he did time in a prison in Calallonga (near Barcelona) for carrying counterfeit residence papers.

-In 1979 Abuelo met Argentinian colleague Guillermo Carlos Cazenave in Sitges (Barcelona) and started to record many songs that "Guill" produced in his 4 channel Portastudio, that was also used for the re-union of the Abuelos three years later on in Buenos Aires.
+In 1979 Abuelo met Argentine colleague Guillermo Carlos Cazenave in Sitges (Barcelona) and started to record many songs that "Guill" produced in his 4 channel Portastudio, that was also used for the re-union of the Abuelos three years later on in Buenos Aires.
 Miguel used to stay living at Guillermo's house near the beach, in which they both jammed and sang together many new and old songs, one of them, Verilí, included in Cazenave's album of duets Duplex (2002).

 In Ibiza, Abuelo had met bass player Cachorro López, who was a popular session musician with reggae and funk bands.
 López insisted that Abuelo should return to Argentina to re-create the Abuelos, and that he (López) would be their bassist and producer.
 Common friend Techi Aldao arranged for the travel expenses, and Abuelo returned to Argentina in 1981 and started looking for musicians.